Victoria Azarenka: Azarenka vs. Sharapova

 One of women's tennis most prominent rivalries during the 2010s was the one between Azarenka and Maria Sharapova.
-They met 15 times between 2007 and 2015.
+They played 15 times from 2007 to 2015.
 The head-to-head finished at 7–8 overall in Sharapova's favor, but Azarenka led 2–1 in the Grand Slams and 5–1 in finals.
-Together, they reigned as the top two women in the world from January 2012 to January 2013, except for a brief period in July and August when Agnieszka Radwańska was the world No. 2 behind Azarenka.
+They ranked as the top two women in the world from January 2012 to January 2013 except for a brief period in July and August when Agnieszka Radwańska was the world No. 2 behind Azarenka.

 Azarenka won their first meeting in 2007, in the second round of the Kremlin Cup in Moscow.
 Their first meeting in a WTA Tour final came at the 2010 Bank of the West Classic in Stanford, which Azarenka won for her first (and fourth career) title that year.
 Azarenka also defeated Sharapova in the Miami Masters final in 2011 to win her second title at that tournament.

 The rivalry between the two players started to intensify in 2012, with six meetings between the pair that year, four of them being in finals.
 Azarenka won four of the six meetings that year, three of them in finals.
 Their most famous meeting occurred early that year, in the final of the 2012 Australian Open.
 This match had historical proportions as Azarenka would become the first player from her country to either win a Grand Slam singles title or become world No. 1, or Sharapova would win her second title at the tournament, having won in 2008.
 Ultimately, Azarenka won the match, beating Sharapova in straight sets in one hour and twenty-two minutes and in doing so claimed the world No. 1 ranking for the first time.
 Azarenka would defeat Sharapova in two further finals, at Indian Wells, in Beijing however Sharapova would prevail in the final of the 2012 Porsche Tennis Grand Prix.
 Their two non-finals were split, Azarenka winning at the US Open and Sharapova winning at the year-end championships.

 The pair's only meeting in 2013 did not come until the semifinals of the French Open, where Sharapova won in three sets.
 This marked the first time Sharapova had beaten Azarenka at a Grand Slam, and improved to 3–0 against her on clay.
 Sharapova won their next meeting in the third round of the 2015 BNP Paribas Open in straight sets.